Who are we?

 Madeline

 Madeline grew up in the States before moving to British Columbia to study at Quest University in Squamish.
 There she studied Earth Science, volunteered as an avalanche educator for the outdoor club, and deeply enjoyed exploring the Coast Mountains on her skis.
 Her on-snow career began in Steamboat Springs, Colorado where she spent 5 seasons working as a ski instructor.
-She is starting her fourth season on patrol at Castle Mountain Resort in Southern Alberta and is taking her Operations Level 2 with the Canadian Avalanche Association this winter.
+She worked 6 seasons patrolling at Castle Mountain Resort in Southern Alberta and is currently working with the Avalanche Canada field team in Smithers as well as pursing her ACMG ski guide.
 She spends her summers guiding 6-day wilderness river trips in Central Idaho on the Middle Fork and Main Salmon.
 Driven by nights spent under the stars, deep personal connections formed in natural settings, skiing pow, and getting up high in the mountains, she feels grateful to work year round in these environments.
 She wholeheartedly believes in place-based education as a tool to facilitate relatedness to our mountainous environments and belonging to and in those spaces.

 Sara